-Per ASCE 7 Guide
+Per ASCE 7 - Control Enclosure

-- Seismic Site Soil Class: Per geotechnical report - USGS Design Information per the USGS Seismic Design Maps
+- Site specific geotechnical investigation is required to determine site soil classification - USGS Design Information per the USGS Seismic Design Maps

 Rigid bus and bus supports

 The following load combinations and load factors shall be used for evaluation of the indicated bus system components.
 In addition to the combinations shown, load cases shall also include any forces resulting from the thermal expansion of the bus due to current heating effects.